 3. Go out and interview someone

 I love doing interviews.
-There’s not enough blogs out there that have interviews or quotes included.
+There are not enough blogs out there that have interviews or quotes included.
 I’m very much guilty of not doing enough of this on my blog.

 “But wait,” I hear you say, “who on earth do I interview?”